Gauze Left in a Wound

 What Happens If Gauze Is Left In A Wound

-If a wound has become infected, you will be able to tell in multiple different ways.
-The infected area may:
+If a wound has become infected, the infected area may show signs of infection in multiple different ways.

 • Become more painful